Questions to Ask a DJ or Live Entertainment

 Too often choosing the entertainment is left to the end of your overwhelming "Wedding To Do List"—but it shouldn't be!
 Not only does music set the appropriate mood, but a skilled Master or Mistress of Ceremonies will gracefully guide your guests from one spotlight moment to another.
 And practically speaking, the best performers are often booked well in advance—so shake your groove thing, or you may be stuck doing the chicken dance with Uncle Edgar.

-To get you started, we've put together this list of questions that will help you evaluate a DJ, band, or other entertainer.
+To get you started, we've put together this list of questions that will help you evaluate a DJ, band, or other entertainers.
+Keep scrolling to view the questions, and don't forget to download your printable PDF!

 Note that rather than interviewing a specific performer or DJ yourself, you might be dealing with an entertainment agency rep.